Hurricane Maria strengthens again as it heads toward Turks and Caicos

 Puerto Rico Governor Ricardo Rosselló said Maria is the "most devastating storm to hit the island this century, if not in modern history."

-The island's energy grid took such a severe blow from Maria that restoring power to everyone may take months, Rosselló told CNN.
+The island's energy grid took such a severe blow from Maria that restoring power to everyone may take months, he told CNN.

 The US territory has been through a long recession and is deeply in debt and has a state-owned power grid that is "a little bit old, mishandled and weak," Rosselló told "Anderson Cooper 360˚."